ray-x/nvim/README.md

 ~/.config/nvim -> /Users/rayx/github/dotfiles/nvim

 ```

 Startup nvim

 If you saw error message "Error in packer_compiled: ..."
-Please press `Enter`, that will allow install the plugins.
+Please press `Enter`, that will allow packer install the plugins.
 After all plugins install restart the nvim.

 Note:
 The packages and data will be install to
 `~/.local/share/nvim`

 Please backup this folder if necessary

 ## Shell

-- OhMyZshell is good, iterm2 is popular, but I turned to zim(Zsh IMproved FrameWork
+- OhMyZshell is good, iterm2 is popular, but I turned to
-  ) + spaceship + kitty.
+  fish + spaceship + kitty.
 It is cooool and faster.
   nvim+kitty split view:

   ![vim_ide with nvim+kitty](https://github.com/ray-x/dotfiles/blob/master/img/kitty.jpg)

-zimfw is faster than oh-my-zh and zpreztor regarding the loading speed.

 ## Parking lots